 Above, ambitious tree novices on the trolley, trying to decide between visiting the tall (7 – 8 feet) or extra tall (10 – 12 feet!) tree fields.
 Turns out a ~5 footer was already quite the workout for the two us to cut down and haul home!

 I have gotten more questions on sizing about this particular style of boots, so want to reiterate that this particular style runs a little small.
 Once again I mistakenly thought I ordered a 5.5 in an initial post, but mine are actually a size 6 which fit fine with thicker knit socks.
-In most American brands I’m usually a 5 to 5.5, so I’d suggest going up at least half from the size you most commonly take.
+In most American brands I’m usually a 5 to 5.5, so I’d suggest going up half from the size you most commonly take.
 And for your guys, Nick says his boots run about half size small as well.

 As some of you may have seen from my snapchat last week, a lesson learned was that tree cutting can be a dirty job!
 Don’t wear your favorite coat unless it’s easily washable (thankfully we both had scarves to shield our shoulders while hauling the tree), and be sure to pick shoes fit for trudging on a farm.
 These sound like no-brainers but I saw plenty of cute flats on visitors around us that got muddied.
 If you’re visiting somewhere with cut-your-own trees, the farm will likely have saws and twine, but bring your own workers gloves if you have ’em to protect your hands from pine needles and sticky sap.